-If for any reason you need to update or reinstall the default firmware on your Qwiic OpenLog, the following process will get your board up and running.
-First, download the Qwiic OpenLog default firmware.
+If for any reason you need to update or reinstall the firmware on your OpenLog, the following process will get your board up and running.

+First, download the Qwiic OpenLog firmware.
 You can go to the Qwiic OpenLog GitHub Page or download via the button here:

-DOWNLOAD QWIIC OPENLOG DEFAULT FIRMWARE (ZIP)
+DOWNLOAD OPENLOG FIRMWARE (ZIP)

-Once you have the firmware downloaded, you will need to also install the following libraries into Arduino.
+Once you have the firmware downloaded, install the libraries into Arduino.
 If you are unsure how to manually install the libraries in the IDE, please refer to the link above.